-- Departmental Communications and Public Engagement Staff - Do not hesitate to contact Talitha Smith, DPAG's Communications Officer, with details of your involvement in any public engagement activity so that it can be promoted in the news, or Deborah Goberdhan, DPAG's Public Engagement Lead, if you are planning an event and wish to apply for funding from the Department.
+Departmental Communications and Public Engagement Staff - Please contact the DPAG Academic Lead for Public Engagement, Shankar Srinivas, if you require any help with or advice on setting up a public engagement activity or would like to investigate securing funding for your activity.
+Do not hesitate to contact Kiri Walden, DPAG's Communications Officer, with details of your involvement in any public engagement activity so that it can be promoted in the news.

-- MSD Public Engagement Materials Suite - The Division have recently produced a suite of materials to support public engagement, including banners and t shirts, which can be used at all kinds of events, such as science fairs or workshops.
+MSD Public Engagement Materials Suite - The Division have recently produced a suite of materials to support public engagement, including banners and t shirts, which can be used at all kinds of events, such as science fairs or workshops.
 Most of the materials can be borrowed from the Medical Sciences Divisional Office in the JR, but DPAG have also been allocated 10 t-shirts available for use at public engagement events.
-Please contact Talitha Smith if you would like to borrow t-shirts.
+Please contact Kiri Walden if you would like to borrow t-shirts.

-Oxford PER Conference videos - videos from the University's inaugural Public Engagement with Research Conference including the closing plenary led with UKRI and Research England.
+Oxford PER Conference 2018 videos: videos from the University's inaugural Public Engagement with Research Conference including the closing plenary led with UKRI and Research England.

 Oxford PER Conference 2020 Sessions & Resources: The second Oxford Public Engagement with Research Conference (a first for online) took place in July 2020 with four days of sessions featuring internal and external speakers and over 150 delegates.